coactor-cc/VS-C/作业/En/pre.md

 Updates and Maintenance: Guidelines on how to keep the system up-to-date and perform routine maintenance will be included to ensure the system runs smoothly.

 ## use example
-Next ill give an example to show how our manual do help user quick and easily make a recommendation
+Next I'll give an example to show how our manual help user quick and easily make a recommendation

-for example ，we wannna Recommend book *DIP*
+for example,we wannna Recommend the book *DIP*

-our manual give an clear catalog of your need  ,just select the right sort
+our manual give an clear catalog of your need  ,just select the right sort and jump in
+\03 print books find detail in page 5

 TODO add contend

+Finally you can check the principle of recomandation to make sure you submit is effective.

 ## feedback
 many works are done in getting  user feedbacks
 this pages show the real user feedbacks of our manual,both positive feedbacks and suggestions exists

 ## advantages